Baroque: Theatre

 The Baroque period was a golden age for theatre in France and Spain; playwrights included Corneille, Racine and Molière in France; and Lope de Vega and Pedro Calderón de la Barca in Spain.

 During the Baroque period, the art and style of the theatre evolved rapidly, alongside the development of opera and of ballet.
 The design of newer and larger theatres, the invention the use of more elaborate machinery, the wider use of the proscenium arch, which framed the stage and hid the machinery from the audience, encouraged more scenic effects and spectacle.

 The Baroque had a Catholic and conservative character in Spain, following an Italian literary model during the Renaissance.
 The Hispanic Baroque theatre aimed for a public content with an ideal reality that manifested fundamental three sentiments: Catholic religion, monarchist and national pride and honour originating from the chivalric, knightly world.

 Two periods are known in the Baroque Spanish theatre, with the division occurring in 1630.
 The first period is represented chiefly by Lope de Vega, but also by Tirso de Molina, Gaspar Aguilar, Guillén de Castro, Antonio Mira de Amescua, Luis Vélez de Guevara, Juan Ruiz de Alarcón, Diego Jiménez de Enciso, Luis Belmonte Bermúdez, Felipe Godínez, Luis Quiñones de Benavente or Juan Pérez de Montalbán.
+Many of these figures attended academias literarias (literary academies) including the famous Medrano Academy founded by Sebastián Francisco de Medrano.
 The second period is represented by Pedro Calderón de la Barca and fellow dramatists Antonio Hurtado de Mendoza, Álvaro Cubillo de Aragón, Jerónimo de Cáncer, Francisco de Rojas Zorrilla, Juan de Matos Fragoso, Antonio Coello y Ochoa, Agustín Moreto, and Francisco Bances Candamo.
 These classifications are loose because each author had his own way and could occasionally adhere himself to the formula established by Lope.
 It may even be that Lope's "manner" was more liberal and structured than Calderón's.

 Lope de Vega introduced through his Arte nuevo de hacer comedias en este tiempo (1609) the new comedy.
 He established a new dramatic formula that broke the three Aristotle unities of the Italian school of poetry (action, time, and place) and a fourth unity of Aristotle which is about style, mixing of tragic and comic elements showing different types of verses and stanzas upon what is represented.
 Although Lope has a great knowledge of the plastic arts, he did not use it during the major part of his career nor in theatre or scenography.
 The Lope's comedy granted a second role to the visual aspects of the theatrical representation.